HarrisonAllen/retro-watchfaces/watchface-generator/README.md

 ### But you can just use regular images
-If you don't want to do that, you can just drop in `.png` files following the correct file structure.
+If you're feeling lazy, you can just drop in `.png` files following the correct file structure.

 ### For best results
 * Make sure your images are in the Pebble color space.
 You can download color palettes for different programs here: https://developer.rebble.io/developer.pebble.com/guides/app-resources/images/index.html#color-palettes